Aston Martin DB7

-The Aston Martin DB7 is a car which was produced by British marque Aston Martin from September 1994 to December 2004.
+The Aston Martin DB7 is a car that was produced by British luxury car manufacturer Aston Martin from September 1994 to December 2004.
 It was designed by Ian Callum and Keith Helfet as a grand tourer in coupé and convertible bodystyles.
-The prototype was complete by November 1992 and debuted at the Geneva Motor Show in March, 1993.
+The prototype was complete by November 1992 and debuted at the Geneva Motor Show in March 1993.
 The six-cylinder DB7 (based on the Jaguar AJ6 engine) was positioned as an "entry-level" model below the hand-built V8 Virage introduced a few years earlier.
-This model was the most-produced Aston Martin automobile up to that point in time, with more than 7,000 built before it was replaced by the DB9 in 2004.
+At the time, the DB7 was the most-produced Aston Martin automobile in the company’s history, with more than 7,000 built before it was replaced by the DB9 in 2004.